MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/schedule-time-constraints.md

 When scheduling a work order, case, quote, or any entity enabled for scheduling, you can set date and time parameters to control when the requirement is booked.

-This is done by entering date and time values on the Work Order form in the preference section:
+This is done by entering date and time values on the Work Order form in the preference section, or similar fields on the requirement form if you're scheduling entities other than work orders.

 > [!div class="mx-imgBorder"]